Week 4 – Torrent of Transience

 Below is the first version of the background.

-One of my favorite tiny discoveries during this project was a simple interactive feature that lets you control the flow of time: By simply holding down the mouse button, the entire animation slows to a crawl, creating a quiet but reflective moment on the scene as it unfolds.
+One of my favorite tiny inventions for this project was a simple interactive feature that lets you control the flow of time: By simply holding down the mouse button, the entire animation slows to a crawl, creating a quiet but reflective moment on the scene as it unfolds.
 It doesn’t alter the final portrait, but it changes how you experience its creation.

 // Mouse press animation, simple but I found quite effective